hashicorp/vault/website/source/docs/audit/file.html.md

 	  <li>
         <span class="param">mode</span>
         <span class="param-flags">optional</span>
-            An unsigned integer, if provided, represents the file mode and permissions.
+            A string containing an octal number representing the bit pattern for the file mode, similar to `chmod`.
 This option defaults to `0600`.
       </li>
       <li>
         <span class="param">format</span>